Computing and Online Safety

 Children in Year 6 who bring a mobile phone into school must have it on silent and hand it into the class teacher during the day.
 Under no circumstances must it be used during school hours on school premises.

-Click on the links to find important information regarding Online Safety and how to deal with issues such as cyber-bullying or reporting abuse.
+Click on these links to find important information regarding Online Safety and how to deal with issues such as cyber-bullying or reporting abuse.

 Did you know?
 Simple rules for keeping your child safe.